musichien/kairos/CONTRIBUTING.md

 - **Encryption at rest and in transit**: Protect the most intimate parts of human identity
 - **Access controls**: Ensure only authorized users can access sensitive data
 - **Audit logging**: Track all access and modifications to user data
+- **CRITICAL: Never commit personal data**: All personal memories, facts, and user data must be anonymized in test files
+- **Data isolation**: Personal data must be stored locally and never pushed to GitHub

 #### ⚖️ Ethical Considerations
 - **Consent-driven design**: Users must explicitly consent to data collection and processing